 - Newcastle city council

-We object to proposals to build 1,200 houses and a school in such close proximity to Havannah and Three Hills Nature Reserve – one of the most important wildlife sites in the city and a last urban haven for the legally protected red squirrel.
+We object to proposals to build 1,200 houses and two schools in such close proximity to Havannah and Three Hills Nature Reserve – one of the most important wildlife sites in the city and a last urban haven for the legally protected red squirrel.

 The reserve provides habitat for several other protected species, including bats, badgers, great crested newt and the increasingly rare Dingy Skipper butterfly.
 The proposed development would eradicate the buffer zone around the reserve, which currently separates red and grey squirrels effectively and provides habitat for several red-listed birds, and would have a detrimental impact on wildlife in and around the reserve.

 The proposals, if given permission by the planning committee, would see a net loss in biodiversity and would contravene national planning policy on conserving and enhancing the natural environment.
 The Core Strategy did not release this land for residential development on such a large scale and this proposal would contravene local planning policy.

 We urge you to observe your duty to regard the conservation of biodiversity in the city and to significantly reduce the number of residential units proposed for this site.

 Save Newcastle Wildlife started this petition with a single signature, and now has 2,817 supporters.
 Start a petition today to change something you care about.